suhani-chauhan56/Placement-Prediction-College-Analytics/README.md

 ---

 ## 📌 Business Problem

-The placement cell needs a faster way to answer:

 - Which branches are performing best?
 - Which recruiters hire the most students?
 - Which students need early intervention?